benjmin-r/cto.coffee/episodes/_posts/2019-02-25-ep06-symbolic-observational-thinking-with-yulia-startsev.md

 to her explain complex concepts, and being able to talk to her about it.

-As you can see in all the links and notes below, we touch upon a lot of topics in this episode, and Yulia delivers so many great quotes along the way, that they're too much too list them all.
+As you can see in all the links and notes below, we touch upon a lot of topics in this episode, and Yulia delivers so many great quotes along the way, that they're too much to list them all.

 However three of them really struck a chord with me.
 The first quote is
 > "Coding is pre-dominantly a social activity"